ioppermann/ezMPEG/readme.txt

 ezMPEG is an easy-to-use and easy-to-understand MPEG1 video encoder API

-This documentation is still in development and incomplete.
-The exact description of the encoder API will follow as soon as possible.
-Until then please have a look at the example within this release to see how it works.
+The documentation of the API is still in development and incomplete.
+It can be found in 'doc/ezmpeg.txt'

-To use the API just include 'ezmpeg.h' in your files and compile with gcc yourfile.c ezmpeg.c -o yourfile
+To use the API just include 'ezmpeg.h' in your files and compile with gcc yourfile.c ezmpeg.c -o yourfile -lm

 You are free to use any other C compiler than gcc